Manal al-Sharif: Women's rights campaigns

 Al-Sharif has campaigned for women's rights in Saudi Arabia for many years.
 According to The New York Times, al-Sharif "has a reputation for drawing attention to the lack of rights for women".
-Regarding the 2011 women driving campaign, Amnesty International stated that "Manal al-Sharif is following in a long tradition of women activists around the world who have put themselves on the line to expose and challenge discriminatory laws and policies".
+Regarding the 2011 women's driving campaign, Amnesty International stated that "Manal al-Sharif is following in a long tradition of women activists around the world who have put themselves on the line to expose and challenge discriminatory laws and policies".

 Women's driving rights in Saudi Arabia

-Women in Saudi Arabia had limited freedom of movement and in practice were not allowed to drive motor vehicles.
+Women in Saudi Arabia had limited freedom of movement and in practice were not allowed to drive motor vehicles on public roads.
 In 1990, dozens of women in Riyadh drove their cars in protest, were imprisoned for one day, had their passports confiscated, and some of them lost their jobs.
 In September 2007, the Association for the Protection and Defense of Women's Rights in Saudi Arabia, co-founded by Wajeha al-Huwaider and Fawzia al-Uyyouni, gave a 1,100 signature petition to King Abdullah asking for women to be allowed to drive.
 On International Women's Day 2008, Huwaider filmed herself driving and received international media attention after the video was posted on YouTube.
 Inspired by the Arab Spring, a woman from Jeddah, Najla Hariri, started driving in the second week of May 2011, stating "Before in Saudi, you never heard about protests.
 [But] after what has happened in the Middle East, we started to accept a group of people going outside and saying what they want in a loud voice, and this has had an impact on me."